-You may apply to other NEA funding opportunities, including Art Works, in addition to this program solicitation.
+You may apply to other NEA funding opportunities in addition to the Jazz Masters Fellowship Tribute Concert and Ancillary Activities program solicitation.
 In each case, the request must be for a distinctly different project.

 How to Prepare and Submit an Application